 The daemon will add items to its To Do list and then read them back.

-Step 5: Clean up the applications in the Azure AD tenant
+(Optional) Step 4: Clean up the applications in the Azure AD tenant

 When you are done with running and understanding the sample, if you want to remove your Applications from AD just run: